carmencchow/bellabeat_casestudy/README.md

 ![very_sleep](https://github.com/user-attachments/assets/436e1782-e8a1-4865-af88-ada47368367d)

-We see that sedentary minutes negatively impact sleep duration: more time spent being inactive means less time spent asleep.
-Sleep duration improves with more time spent engaging in moderatly active and very active activities.
+We see that sedentary minutes negatively impact sleep duration: more time spent being inactive results in less time spent asleep.
+Conversely, sleep duration improves with more time spent engaging in moderately active and very active activities.

 <h3><b>Final Summary</b></h3>

-*  50% of participants take less than 8,053 steps per day and 25% take less than 4,923.
+*  50% of participants take fewer than 8,053 steps per day and 25% take fewer than 4,923.
 *  50% of participants sleep less than 7.2 hours a day.
 *  50% of participants are sedentary for more than 15.9 hours a day.
 *  50% of participants get less than 26 minutes of moderate to vigorous activity a day
-* 0 minutes of moderate to vigorous activity for 1/3 of the month
+* For about one-third of the month, participants recorded 0 minutes of moderate to vigorous activity

 <h2>Act</h2>

-<p>Before making our recommendations for Bellabeat's marketing strategy, we should remind ourselves of the limitations this non-ROCCC dataset presents.
-Moving forward, Bellabeat should collect first-party data provided by actual customers who are wearing their fitness tracker for a specified number of hours.
+<p>Before making recommendations for Bellabeat's marketing strategy, we should remind ourselves of the limitations presented by this non-ROCCC dataset.
+Moving forward, Bellabeat should aim to collect first-party data provided by actual customers and encourage their customers to wear their fitness tracker consistently.

-However, based on our findings, we can make the following recommendations to enhance user engagement and help users get the most out of their Bellabeat product

-* <b>AI Integration</b>
+<h3>Recommendations</h3>

+<b>AI Integration & Health Reporting</b>
-* Adding an AI feature to the Leaf and Tracker app will enable users better understand and interpret health data.
-This could inclue an AI health chatbot that answers questions and reports on users' health data.
-Users can interacat work with the AI to set and suggest workout, make recommendations and modifications to their plans etc.
+* Introduce an AI feature in Bellabeat's Leaf and Tracker app that can help users set personalized goals, answer health questions, intepret health data, and recommend personalized workouts based on their health data and goals.
+Users can interacat work with the AI to set and suggest workout, make recommendations and modifications to their plans etc. The AI can be relied on to perform coaching, reporting, motivate
-            - Coaching - generate personalized workouts
-            - Reporting - analyzing and interpreting health reports
-            - Motivating - include daily affirmations or reminders
-            - Goal Settings - recommend goals
+* Weekly progress reports and scores that measure improvement from week to week across key metrics such as calories burned, hours asleep, step count, and minutes of moderate-vigorous activity.

+<b>Built-in Workouts</b>
-* Communicate to Bellabeat customers the importance of limiting the number of sedentary hours and increasing the minutes of moderate to vigorous activity so they are meeting the recommended 150-300 minutes every week.
-The AI chatbox can also provide two individualized fitness tracks tailored to individual needs.
-One track could offer moderate levels of exercise while the other more vigorous activites.
-Users can then customize their workout based on their goals.
+* Bellabeat can introduce moderate to high-intensity workouts designed to help all users reach their daily fitness goals.
+Bellabeat should communicate to their customers the importance of limiting the number of sedentary hours and increasing the minutes of moderate to vigorous activity so they are meeting the recommended 150-300 minutes every week.
+Bellabeat can introduce short workouts with the messaging "Every Move Counts" in reference to the World Health Organization's Every Move Counts initiative.

-* <b>Workout ideas</b>
-Bellabeat can introduce short workouts with the messaging "Every Move Counts" in reference to the World Health Organization's Every Move Counts initiative: https://www.who.int/news-room/events/detail/2020/11/26/default-calendar/webinar-who-2020-guidelines-on-physical-activity-and-sedentary-behaviour.
-The campaign coud be

 * <b>Special Features</b>
 To incentive users, Bellabeat users who meet their daily step count or their 150-300 minutes of daily moderate-vigorous exercise can unlock exclusive features or be invited to participate in virtual fitness challenges.
 Dynamic leaderboards where users can see their progres in real time.

 * <b>Notifications and Reminders</b>
 High sedentary behaviour was observed in over half of the sample population for a third of the month.
 Bellabeat should communicate the dangers of prolonged sedentary activity and should implement a notification that alerts users when no activity has been detected for a set amount of time.

-* Sleep: Gamify the experiene - challenge users to achieve the perfect sleep score.
-Set a reminder for users to start winding down - blue light, turn off technology.
+Alerts can communicate to participants how many steps they still need to reach their goal

+By incorporating these recommendations into Bellabeat's marketing strategy, Uksena nd her team can

 <h2>References</h2>
 National Sleep Foundation <p>https://pubmed.ncbi.nlm.nih.gov/29073398/#:~:text=Seven%20to%209%20hours%20is,is%20recommended%20for%20older%20adults